Italy Eurovision 2026: Sal Da Vinci's odds for the Grand Final

 Sanremo is one of the most-watched music events in Europe, and winning it is a significant achievement.
 But the Eurovision betting market's reaction was not what many expected.

-The data tells a dramatic story.
-Italy was a solid mid-table contender before Sanremo, drifted sharply after it, and is now recovering.
-All numbers are tracked across 12 bookmakers in our .
+The data tells a three-act story that has now gone quiet.
+Italy was a solid mid-table contender before Sanremo, drifted sharply after it, recovered partway through March — and has since flatlined.
+All numbers are tracked across the bookmakers in our .

 DateOddsBestWin %RankTrend